Rock Bottom: In Your House

 Rock Bottom: In Your House was the 26th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF; WWE as of 2002).
 It took place on December 13, 1998, at General Motors Place in Vancouver, British Columbia, Canada.
-The event was named after The Rock's finishing move, the Rock Bottom.
+The event was named after The Rock's finishing move, the "Rock Bottom".
+The venue, since renamed Rogers Arena, would not hold another WWE PPV event until Survivor Series: WarGames in 2024.

-The main event featured Stone Cold Steve Austin facing The Undertaker in a Buried Alive match for a spot in the 1999 Royal Rumble.
+The main event featured "Stone Cold" Steve Austin facing The Undertaker in a Buried Alive match for a spot in the 1999 Royal Rumble match.
 The main match on the undercard was for the WWF Championship between The Rock and Mankind.

 Production

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
 Rock Bottom: In Your House was the 26th In Your House event and took place on December 13, 1998, at General Motors Place in Vancouver, British Columbia, Canada.
-The event was named after The Rock's finishing move, the Rock Bottom.
+The event was named after The Rock's finishing move, the "Rock Bottom".
 The Rock himself was also involved in a prominent match on the card.